All alternatives

 Bug0 never sleeps.

-Your AI QA engineer runs 24/7 — on every commit, every deploy, every schedule.
-Full coverage while you're off the grid.
+The AI tests every commit, every deploy, every schedule.
+Your forward-deployed engineer reviews every failure and files the bugs.
+Coverage holds while you're off the grid.